ppy/osu-wiki/wiki/Medals/en.md

 ---

 The Star-based achivements are split into two groups, *Pass* and *S*.
 The *Pass* medals can be obtained by passing any map of a certain star difficulty (excluding EZ/NF/HT).
 The *S* medals will be obtained if you meet the conditions of the *Pass* medal with a *S* ranking whilst also having an [FC](/wiki/FC).
 The difficulty of the map will round to the nearest star difficulty and will give the medal for what it rounds to.
-If you haven't earned 6, 7 star medals but clear 7.8 stars, you'll only get 7 star medals.
+For example, if you haven't earned 6/7 star medals but clear 7.8 stars, you'll only get 7 star medals.
 You can also use difficulty increasing mods, such as HR/DT (based on increased stars).
 The map must also be ranked to be able to earn a medal.

 ## Dedication